joshnuss/angular-rails-api/README.md

 - To build the frontend: `cd frontend && grunt build`
 - To run the frontend server: `cd frontend && grunt serve`
-- To run the rails server: `rails server`
+- To run the rails server: `bin/rails server`
-- To run the rails specs: `rake spec`
+- To run the rails specs: `bin/rake spec`
 - To run the angular specs: `cd frontend && grunt test`

 ## Development Mode